Adam-Ratajczak/FluidSim/README.md

 ##### 3.2.3.1.
 Overview:

 The constraint of incompressible fluid simulation is that, divergence of every cell needs to be equal to zero.
 This step is supposed to update the pressure in order to keep the "zero divergence principle".
-It's represented by the pressure Poisson operator:
+It is represented by the pressure Poisson operator:

 $$
 \begin{aligned}